|Before the makeover|

 [Note: This restaurant was original given a ✪✪✪✪ rating (based on this review in November 2011) but, as happens all too frequently in this region, the chef has moved on, and the place is now (2013) an above average gastropub.
-John Calton's latest enterprise is to open a gastropub on North Shields Fish Quay called The Staith House, in the former New Dolphin pub.
-It's scheduled to open in the Autumn of 2013.
-Book now!
-Harbour Lights, upon re-review, is now ✪✪✪]
+John Calton's opened a fabulous gastropub on North Shields Fish Quay called The Staith House, in the former New Dolphin pub.
+Harbour Lights, upon re-review, is now ✪✪]

 Residents of South Shields would be the first to admit that their town is no gastronomic paradise.